Rishit-dagli/personal-website/_news/announcement_3.md

 related_posts: false
 ---

 We released a new large-scale dataset for video understanding.
-[Arxiv](https://arxiv.org/abs/2410.02921).
+[Arxiv](https://arxiv.org/abs/2410.02921). (code and data release soon, in the hands of corporate overlords)